imgproxy/imgproxy/README.md

 #### Extension

 Extension specifies the format of the resulting image.
-At the moment, imgproxy supports only `jpg` and `png`, them being the most popular and useful web image formats.
+At the moment, imgproxy supports only `jpg`, `png` and `webp`, them being the most popular and useful web image formats.

 #### Signature